Hanoon02/Landing-Page/README.md

-## Sample Landing Page to a Travel Website
+## Landing Page to a Travel Website

+A travel website called Visit India, inspired by IncredibleIndia Uses only HTML and vanilla CSS